Two Daily Lotto players win jackpot - Up News Info

-Two Daily Lotto players won Wednesday’s jackpot, walking away with R162 224.
+Two Daily Lotto players won Friday’s jackpot, walking away with R195 749.

 Here are the results for the draw: